Google Search Essentials give the basics of what your content needs to earn more visibility on search results.

 - Can the content be read and presented well on mobile?

-In short, you should focus on building people-first content and avoid creating it just for search engines.
+In short, you should focus on building people-first content and avoid writing just for search engines.

 Use Keywords In Prominent Areas on Your Pages